-\begin{proof} Recall that if we denote (as in the proof of Theorem~\ref{thm:linkage}) by $Z$ the center of $G$, then the group $(G/Z)^\vee_\bk$ identifies with the simply-connected cover of the derived subgroup of $G^\vee_\bk$.
+\begin{proof}[Proof of Theorem~\ref{thm:characters-tilting}] Recall that if we denote (as in the proof of Theorem~\ref{thm:linkage}) by $Z$ the center of $G$, then the group $(G/Z)^\vee_\bk$ identifies with the simply-connected cover of the derived subgroup of $G^\vee_\bk$.
 In view of the results recalled in~\cite[\S II.E.7]{jantzen}, this reduces the proof to the case $G$ is semisimple of adjoint type, which we will assume from now on.
-In this case we can take $\varsigma=\rho^\vee$ and apply Theorem~\ref{thm:bgmrr}.
+In this case we can take $\varsigma=\rho^\vee$ and apply Proposition~\ref{prop:morph-tiltings}.

 Standard arguments show that the formula will follow provided we prove that for any $w,w' \in \Waff^{(\lambda)}$ we have